Clean Air Buses for a Sustainable Future

 In early 2018, Momentum Dynamics installed a 200-kW inductive charging system at Link’s primary transit center, with successful charging of a bus first done on March 8, 2018.
 This technology allows buses to be charged throughout the day at the end of their route, so there is no need to pull a bus from service to charge the batteries.

 In late 2020, Momentum Dynamics began installing an additional three inductive charging systems, these have the capacity to charge up to 300 kW.
-The final installation of these systems was completed in late June, and these are being used to charge Link’s fleet of 12 battery electric buses operating in Wenatchee and East Wenatchee.
+The final installation of these systems was completed in late June 2021, and they were being used to charge Link’s fleet of 12 battery electric buses operating in Wenatchee and East Wenatchee.